karthikc/cheer/README.md

 * `movies_around` : This method returns an array of 5 movies that are around the current movie i.e. 2 movies on either side of the current movie including the current movie.

 * `leaderboard` : This method returns a hash containing results from all three methods `current_movie_rank`, `movies_around` and `top_movies`.
+It takes an optional argument(integer) to limit the number of records returned from `top_movies` method.

 For example consider the following movies in the database: